 There are circumstances when it is appropriate for staff to use reasonable force to safeguard children.
 The term 'reasonable force' covers the broad range of actions used by staff that involve a degree of physical contact to control or restrain children.
 This can range from guiding a child to safety by the arm, to more extreme circumstances such as breaking up a fight or where a young person needs to be restrained to prevent violence or injury.
 'Reasonable' in these circumstances means 'using no more force than is needed'.
-The use of force may involve either passive physical contact, such as standing between pupils or blocking a pupil's path, or active physical contact such as leading a pupil by the arm out of the classroom.
+The use of force may involve either passive physical contact such as leading a pupil by the arm out of the classroom.
 St Joseph's Catholic School follows DfE advice for schools is available at Use of Reasonable Force in Schools.